OXID-eSales/oxideshop_ce/CONTRIBUTING.md

 Cloning:<br>

-To reduce the size of the repository, you can use shallow clone, which truncates history and can save up to more than 90% of disk space required for the full repository clone.
+To reduce the size of the repository when cloning you can use a so called "shallow clone".
+With it, the history will be truncated and can save more than 90% of the disk space and traffic in comparison to a full repository clone.

-Example usage of shallow clone:
+Here is an example of how to use a shallow clone:

 `git clone --depth 1 https://github.com/OXID-eSales/oxideshop_ce.git`